sainclersilva/featurestore/README.md

 Follow the instructions below to set up the project in PyCharm:

-Cloning the Repository
+- Cloning the Repository

-First, clone the GitHub repository to your local environment.
+- First, clone the GitHub repository to your local environment.
-In the PyCharm terminal or command line, run:
+- In the PyCharm terminal or command line, run:

 `
 git clone https://github.com/sainclersilva/featurestore.git/
 `

-b.
-Navigate to the project directory
+- Navigate to the project directory

 `
 cd <cloned project path>